PAPERZILLA

 For AI agents and automation

-Give research agents a current, scoped paper stream instead of asking them to rediscover the field from scratch.
-MCP and CLI access make Paperzilla output usable inside agent workflows, scripts, and recurring research briefs.
+Give research agents a current, scoped research-data stream instead of asking them to rediscover the field from scratch.
+MCP, CLI, and API access make Paperzilla output usable inside agent workflows, scripts, and recurring research briefs.

 MCP server access